 How our plants are shipped to you:

 Packing: All plants are packed with the same amount of care that is necessary for them to travel across our state or across the country.
 We start by wrapping all plants individually using methods acquired from 16 years experience of shipping live plants.
 Potted plants have a special soft wax paper that is taped over the soil area to prevent the plants and soil from falling out of its pot.
 We then wrap the plant further to protects its foliage and use additional packing materials as necessary for safe, soft transit.
 Winter packing incorporates the use of an insulated box and heat pack, while some southern shipments during the summer months may require the addition of a cool pack.

 Shipment: We ship all plant orders on Mondays, Tuesdays, and Wednesdays excluding holidays.
-We ship nearly all plant shipments via UPS ground or UPS 2nd Day Air.
+We ship nearly all plant shipments via UPS ground or USPS Priority Mail.
 We ship to geographically local states via UPS ground as long as the shipment can be made within 1-3 days transit during warmer months and 1-2 days transit during the cooler months.
-Packages going to any state that is considered to be beyond our local geographical area will be shipped via UPS 2nd Day Air for fast, reliable, and traceable service.
 Packages going to Alaska or Hawaii are sent via Priority Mail.
 Sorry, we do not ship live plants or animals to foreign countries including Canada.